spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 [Require] private HealthPickup.Requirable.Reader healthPickupReader;
 ```

 The worker on which the code is running interprets this statement as an instruction to only enable this script component on a particular entity's associated GameObject if that entity has a `HealthPickup` component, and the worker has read-access to that component.
-Read-access is rarely limited, but the same syntax can be use with `Writer` instead of `Reader`, which would make the requirement even more strict: The script would only be enabled on the single worker that has write-access to the `HealthPickup` component on that entity.
+Read-access is rarely limited, but the same syntax can be used with `Writer` instead of `Reader`, which would make the requirement even stricter.
+With a `Writer`, the script would only be enabled on the single worker that has write-access to the `HealthPickup` component on that entity.

-These `[Require]` statements are another powerful way to control where your code is executed.
+These `[Require]` attributes are another powerful way to control where your code is executed.
 For the purpose of this script we only need to _read_ the health pack's data when deciding how to visualise it, so only a `Reader` is necessary.

 You can see a use of the `HealthPickup` component's data in the line: